Efficiency, Feasibility, and Incentive-Awareness in Constrained Online Resource Allocation: Problem Formulation

-Every agent $i\in [K]$, after observing their own private value $v_{t,i}$, strategically generates a report $u_{t,i}\in [0,1]$ which may differ from $v_{t,i}$.
-We defer the generation rule of such reports to \Cref{sec:setup policy}.
-After observing agents' strategic reports $\bm u_{t}$ and cost vectors $\bm c_{t}$ (but without access to the true values $\bm v_{t}$), the planner either irrevocably allocates the resource to one of the agents $i_t\in [K]$ or forfeits it for this round, in which case we write $i_t=0$.
-Conventionally, $v_{t,0}=0$ and $\bm c_{t,0}=\bm 0$ for all $t\in [T]$.
+Every agent $i\in [K]$, after observing their own private value $v_{t,i}$ and everyone's consumptions $\bm c_t$, strategically submits a report $u_{t,i}\in [0,1]$ to the planner.
+We defer the generation rule of reports to \Cref{sec:setup policy}.
+After observing agents' strategic reports $\bm u_{t}$ and consumption vectors $\bm c_{t}$ (but without access to the true values $\bm v_{t}$), the planner either irrevocably allocates the resource to one of the agents $i_t\in [K]$ or forfeits it for this round, in which case we write $i_t=0$.
+Conventionally, $v_{t,0}=0$ and $\bm c_{t,0}=\bm 0$ for all $t\in [T]$, i.e., forfeiting the item does not generate any value nor consume anything.
+Assuming a null action ensures the existence of a feasible solution and is common in the resource allocation literature \citep[see, e.g.,][]{balseiro2020dual}.
+After the allocation, the planner decides a payment to be charged from the winner $i_t$, denoted by $p_{t,i_t}\in \mathbb R$.
+For all remaining agents $i\ne i_t$, the payment $p_{t,i}=0$.
+The allocation and payment rule is also in \Cref{sec:setup policy}.